HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/NOAA-PMEL-OME_Gel_Electrophoresis_Protocol_BeBOP.md

 | Medium |  80 mL | 0.8 g|
 | Large | 150 mL | 1.5 g|

 2. Microwave the Pyrex with TAE and agarose mixture on high until it begins boiling.
-Put on heat resistant gloves, remove the Pyrex from the microwave, and swirl gently.
-Heat until mixture is completely dissolved with no visible particles - this may take multiple rounds.
-Do not allow mixture to remain at a boil for more that 30 seconds, as mixture may boil over the rim of the pyrex.
+Put on heat-resistant gloves, remove the Pyrex from the microwave, and swirl gently.
+Heat until the mixture is completely dissolved with no visible particles - this may take multiple rounds.
+Do not allow mixture to remain at a boil for more than 30 seconds, as mixture may boil over the rim of the pyrex.
 3. Allow agarose mixture to cool to touch temperature (i.e., cool enough to hold comfortably or ~55 °C).
 Large gels take 20-25 minutes.
-Swirl occassionally to prevent gel congealing around the edges of container.
+Swirl occasionally to prevent gel from congealing around the edges of the container.
 If necessary, cooling can be expedited by running the exterior of the Pyrex under cool water after 10 minutes.
 4. Remove GelRed from dark storage and spin down if needed.
-Add GelRed to cooled agarose mixture using 0.5-10 μL or 20-200 μL pipettor depending on rig size.
+Add GelRed to cooled agarose mixture using a 0.5-10 μL or 20-200 μL pipette, depending on rig size.
 Swirl into the solution.

 | Rig size | GelRed |
 | ----- | ----- |